-Streams within urban areas that are frequently substantially modified and carry poor quality stormwater.
-Local communities are, however, often keen to see such streams returned to more natural conditions.
+Waterways within urban areas are often substantially modified and generally carry poor quality stormwater.
+Local communities are often keen to see these waterways returned to more natural conditions.

-Map: These areas are shown in orange or orange dots on the map.
+Map: These areas are shown as orange dots on the map.

 Secondary contact recreation, as a short-term objective, within 5 years